reejit/NSFW-image-detector/README.md

 What is it?
 It's a Convolutional Neural Network model deployed using Flask ,tensorflow-lite ,AWS lambda + API gateway using zappa.

-* The inception v3 model is trained and finetuned on the dataset. https://github.com/alex000kim/nsfw_data_scraper .I used transfer learning for training the model.
+The inception v3 model is trained and finetuned on the dataset. https://github.com/alex000kim/nsfw_data_scraper .I used transfer learning for training the model.
-How to run on local host:
+How to run on local host?
 * pip install -r requirements.txt
 * install tf-lite interpretor from the official tensorflow documentation https://www.tensorflow.org/lite/guide/python.
 * python predictions.py